 Chandra X-Ray Observatory

-- x-ray emission from the black hole at the centre of the Milky Way
+- Observing matter around the black hole at the centre of the Milky Way.

 - Showing how elements are thrown into space by supernovae.

 - Finding new black holes.

 - Studying what happens to dark matter when galaxies collide.

 NASA expected Chandra to last for 5 years.
 However, Chandra is still being used to do science in 2023.